siriuslythough/StanNet/README.md

 - **CUDA not used:** Ensure PyTorch + CUDA build, or run with CPU (auto‑fallback).

 ## License & Usage
 This repository is for **academic use only** as part of IIT Kanpur EE604 coursework.
-Unauthorised commercial use is prohibited. © 2025 Mohd Amir, Nishant Pandey.
+Unauthorised commercial use is prohibited. © 2025 Mohd Amir, Nishant Pandey & Tanmay Siddharth.
 All rights reserved.

 ## Authors
-- Mohd Amir — mufeed.amir.17290@gmail.com
+- Mohd Amir — mufeed.amir.17290@gmail.com (primary) | mmamir22@iitk.ac.in
 - Nishant Pandey — nishantp22@iitk.ac.in
+- Tanmay Siddharth - tanmays22@iitk.ac.in
 ---